alhopasi/agent_console/README.md

 Next steps:
 - import secret challenge
+  if secret challenge started - show on all player info possibility for player to enter the secret code for next challenge for their alliance
 - continue developing the application with required features

 note to self: gunicorn don't work with flask-socketio - look for alternates or stay with flask development server ?